RyanPSullivan/RyanPSullivan.github.io/emacs-cheatsheet.md

 ----
 * C-u : supply a unit (used for repeating commands)
 * C-g : clear the mini buffer
+* <ESC>,<ESC>,<ESC> : get out command

 Windows
 -------
+C-x 2 : splits the screen into two windows
+C-x o : moves the curor to 'other' window
+C-M-v : scroll other window
-C-x 1 - revert to single window
+C-x 1 : revert to single window

 Inserting And Deleting